UTStarcom (NASDAQ:UTSI) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of UTStarcom (NASDAQ:UTSI – Get Rating) in a research report sent to investors on Sunday.
+StockNews.com initiated coverage on shares of UTStarcom (NASDAQ:UTSI – Get Rating) in a research note published on Monday morning.
 The brokerage issued a sell rating on the Wireless communications provider’s stock.

-An institutional investor recently bought a new position in UTStarcom stock.
-Millennium Management LLC purchased a new stake in UTStarcom Holdings Corp.
-(NASDAQ:UTSI – Get Rating) during the third quarter, according to its most recent filing with the SEC.
-The firm purchased 53,985 shares of the Wireless communications provider’s stock, valued at approximately $62,000.
-Millennium Management LLC owned 0.15% of UTStarcom at the end of the most recent quarter.
-4.02% of the stock is currently owned by institutional investors.
+A hedge fund recently bought a new stake in UTStarcom stock.
+Millennium Management LLC acquired a new stake in UTStarcom Holdings Corp.
+(NASDAQ:UTSI – Get Rating) in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund acquired 53,985 shares of the Wireless communications provider’s stock, valued at approximately $62,000.
+Millennium Management LLC owned approximately 0.15% of UTStarcom as of its most recent filing with the Securities and Exchange Commission (SEC).
+4.02% of the stock is owned by institutional investors and hedge funds.

 UTStarcom Holdings Corp. operates as a telecom infrastructure provider to develop technology for bandwidth from cloud-based services, mobile, streaming, and other applications in China, India, Japan, Taiwan, and internationally.
 The company's products include packet transport network, packet aggregation network, multi-services access network, fiber to the X, carrier Wi-Fi solutions, and software defined network controller products, as well as smart retail products.